Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 4, more

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for CFB, NFL picks on Saturday, Sept.
-27
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL picks on Sunday, September 28

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-Fourteen games involving top-25 teams highlight Saturday's Week 5 college football slate, while the NFL has 13 games on Sunday and two on Monday.
-Among Saturday's college games are a Big Ten matchup between No. 6 Oregon and No. 3 Penn State, and a pair of intriguing SEC battles with No. 4 LSU taking on No. 13 Ole Miss, and No. 17 Alabama facing No. 5 Georgia.
+Week 4 of the NFL schedule is full of intriguing matchups, including a number that feature playoff teams from a year ago.
+Among those pits NFC East-leading Philadelphia against NFC South-leading Tampa Bay, and AFC North contender Baltimore against defending AFC champion Kansas City.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Oregon has been on a heater since joining the Big Ten last season, and will put a 10-game conference winning streak on the line when they face Penn State in the Nittany Lions' annual "White Out."
-The sports schedule on Saturday also includes a 15-game MLB slate, and numerous European soccer matches to consider.
+The Eagles haven't missed a beat since winning Super Bowl LIX in February, starting the season off at 3-0.
+The sports schedule on Sunday also includes a 15-game MLB slate, two WNBA playoff games and numerous European soccer matches to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.